 Offer and Shipping Details

-This offer will remain open through August 8th quantities permitting.
+This offer will remain open through August 7th quantities permitting.
 The allocations are not guaranteed but we hope all bottlings last at least a week.
 Everyone for this release receives the same allocation and we try to spread our wine out to as many people as possible.
-Ground shipping is included for this offer.
-If you have any questions, concerns or magnum requests please contact Will Segui at firstname.lastname@example.org or by phone at 707-341-3127.
+Ground shipping is free for this offer.
+If you’d like 2 day air please contact Will at email@example.com for rates.
+You can also reach out to Will with magnum requests.

 Thomas Rivers Brown and Genevieve Marie Welsh